cccbr/runningatower/content/docs/040-finance/index.md

 ![Electronic donation](donate_350.jpg)

 Consider having an electronic payment system for fees and casual donations.
-This may involve a commission charge which, although low, reduces the donation received. within a church in the ***[C of E](../170-glossary/#c-of-e)***, implementing this should involve the ***[PCC](../170-glossary/#pcc)*** and its treasurer.
+This may involve a commission charge which, although low, reduces the donation received.
+Within a ***[C of E](../170-glossary/#c-of-e)*** church implementing this should involve the ***[PCC](../170-glossary/#pcc)*** and its treasurer.
 It may allow gift aid to be recovered and ensure that payments for ringing are captured in an appropriate account.
 N.B.
 Consider a request for Gift Aid, this enables income tax to be reclaimed.
 It only applies to charities and HMRC registered charitable groups.

 ## Payment of Fees